ram-sriram/Viewers/platform/docs/docs/configuration/dataSources/dicom-json.md

 # DICOM JSON

-You can launch the OHIF Viewer with a JSON file which points to a DICOMWeb server as well as a list of study and series instance UIDs along with metadata.
+You can launch the Cure Assist with a JSON file which points to a DICOMWeb server as well as a list of study and series instance UIDs along with metadata.

 An example would look like